ddnexus/pagy/docs/extras/calendar.md

 The `conf` argument must be a Hash structure with the keys representing the type of configuration and the values being the Hash of vars that you want to pass to the creation of the specific object (or a `boolean` for the [Active conf](#active-conf)).

-The `conf` hash can be composed by the following type of configurations:
+The `conf` hash can be composed by the following types of configuration:

 #### Calendar conf

 The calendar configuration determines the time objects generated for the calendar.
 These are used for filtering the collection to the selected time units.

-You can add one or more levels with keys like `:year`, `:month`, `:week`, `:day`.
+You can add one or more levels with keys like `:year`, `quarter`, `:month`, `:week`, `:day`.
 Each key must be set to the hash of the variables that will be used to initialize the relative `Pagy::Calendar::*` object.
 Use an empty hash for default values.
 E.g.: `year: {}, month: {}`.

 **Restrictions**: The `:page`, `:page_param`, `:params` and `:period` variables for the calendar objects are managed automatically by the extra.
 Setting them explicitly has no effect.
 (See also [Calendar params](#calendar-params) for solutions in case of conflicts)